 If a patient withdraws consent from further trial treatment and/or further collection of data, their data will remain on file, and will be included in the final trial analysis.

 14.4.
 Insurance and Indemnity

-This trial is sponsored by The University of Leeds and The University of Leeds will be liable for negligent harm caused by the design of the trial.
+The University of Leeds is able to provide insurance to cover for liabilities and prospective liabilities arising from negligent harm caused by the design of the trial.